Tropical warehouse moth infestation

 Prime Pest Control provides Tropical Warehouse pest control services to domestic and commercial customers in North, South, West, East London and the surrounding areas.
 Our experienced British Pest Control Association (BPCA) trained pest technicians are well-equipped to inspect, risk assess and treat your premises, executing a custom-tailored action plan that works in the long run.
 Our treatments are always designed with the principals of integrated pest management (IPM) in mind, so that we achieve complete extermination and control with less treatments and money spent.

 The Tropical Warehouse moth (Cadra Cautella) infests cereals and cereal products, flours, cocoa, dried fruit, etc… It is most often that the introduction of this moth is with infested raw materials or imported products.

-The adult female moth pays up to 300 eggs, which hatch within 3 days to 1 week.
-The larval period lasts about 30 days and the are five instars in total.
+The adult female moth lays up to 300 eggs, which hatch within 3 days to 1 week.
+The larval period lasts about 30 days and the are five instar stages in total.
 The larvae are considered the ‘pest’ form of this moth.
-Usually, pupation happens in the product, where the larvae are, however, in cases of heavier infestations larvae may crawl on walls and in between product packs.
+Usually, pupation happens inside the product, however, in cases of heavier infestations larvae may crawl onto walls and in-between product packs, shelves, etc..
 The larval period takes about 22 days, depending on the conditions.
 It ends with the formation of a cocoon, where the pupation happens and takes about 1 week to complete.
 The adult emerges from the cocoon in the late afternoon of the day.
 The total life cycle of the Warehouse moth takes between 29 and 31 days, depending on the conditions.